nickebbitt/nickebbitt.github.io/_posts/2021-02-14-debugging-a-jaeger-memory-issue.md

 In theory, the max queue size setting should constrain the queue and the amount of memory it consumed.
 This, combined with the overall memory request of 200mb, should provide ample space for the the collector to be resilient to any scenario that could cause the queue to fill up (for example, the storage backend being unavailable or maybe an unexpected/unplanned increase in load i.e. traces per second).

-# The Problem

-- Architecture overview
-  - Jaeger
-    - collector
-    - query
-  - Elastic as the backend for storing traces and spans
 - Jaeger config, queue size based on allowed memory usage
 - ES connectivity issue
 - container restarts due to K8s OOM killer